Joint Tenants vs Tenants in Common – What’s the Difference?

 To discuss any matter relating to joint property ownership or to arrange your affairs for asset protection and minimum tax, get in touch today.

-Please note that every effort has been made to ensure that the information provided in this guide is accurate.
-You should note, however, that the information is intended as a guide only, providing an overview of general information available to property buyers and investors.
-This guide is not intended to be an exhaustive source of information and should not be seen to constitute legal, tax or investment advice.
+Please note that every effort has been made to ensure that the information provided in this guide is accurate at time of writing.
+You should note, however, that the information is intended as a general guide only, providing an overview of general information available to property buyers and investors.
+This is not intended to be an exhaustive source of information and should not be seen to constitute legal, tax or investment advice.
 You should, where necessary, seek your own advice for any legal, tax or investment issues raised in your affairs.

 Share this post